 Tips for Troubleshooting WordPress White Screen of Death

-There are a number of useful tips you can employ to help you fix WordPress white screen of death as soon as you encounter it.
+There are several useful tips you can employ to help you fix WordPress white screen of death as soon as you encounter it.
 Let me outline each of these tips;

 1. Renaming WordPress plugins folder